bufferx/twork/README.md

 # twork

-**twork** is a Tornado Application FrameWork, it supports business module injection, the module called TworkApp.
+**twork** is a Tornado Application FrameWork, it supports plug-in module injection, the module called TworkApp.

 ## Features

+### Plug-in

++ TworkApp as a plug-in injected to Twork

 ### Web App Framework